jnbrewster/General-Assembly-pre-admission/README.md

 # General-Assembly-pre-admission
+## First version with text as links on the bottom
 ```
 ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┐
   ┌─────────────────────────────────────────────────────────────────────┐